 Here are my top 10 picks for family fun.

 Family Christmases in Darwin are more chilled than the frenzied festivities down south.
 Think chilli mud crab, BBQ barramundi with a side of paw-paw salad, and lazy days lounging poolside while the kids splash about.
 Another sterling option for a quintessentially Darwin Christmas feast is dining out at the renowned pan-Asian Hanuman Restaurant on their moreish menu of Indian and Thai nonya flavours.
 Yum!

 2. Splash, swim and slide around town

 Always a hit with our boys are the awesome waterslides at Leanyer Recreation Park.
 The Wave Lagoon at the Waterfront Precinct is perfect for families with lots of options for a bite to eat, a playground, a lagoon for splashing about and lots of shady grassy areas.
-For thrill-seeking older kids, the Big Buoy Water Park at the Waterfront is a fun and fabulous floating installation (open until the end of February in the wet season).
+For thrill-seeking older kids, the Big Buoy Water Park at the Waterfront is a fun and fabulous floating installation (open until the end of February).

 3. Aboriginal cultural experiences for kids

 One of the special things about the Top End is the opportunity for your kids to learn about the rich and vibrant Aboriginal cultures in the region.
 Jump aboard the Guluyambi Cultural Cruise with a local Aboriginal guide to meet some of the wildlife and learn traditional bush survival skills.
 Highly recommended.

 4. Cuddle and feed a crocodile

 Opportunities abound for safe croc experiences all year round.
 Located on Mitchell Street in the CBD, Crocosaurus Cove is where the kids can get their photo taken with Fluffy the baby croc, feed the lively juvenile crocs and see some hands-on reptile talks - cool!